danwing/signaling-use-cases/draft-rwbr-tsvwg-signaling-use-cases.md

 **Such bitrate may not be computed system-wide** given that flows from users with distinct service offerings (and connectivity SLOs) may be serviced by the same network nodes.

+## Redundant Functions & Classification Complications

+If distinct channels are used to share the metadata between a host and a network, a network that engages in the collaborative signaling approach will require sophisticated features to classify flows and decide which channel is used to share metadata so that it can consume that information.
+Likewise, the network will require to implement redundant functions; for each signaling interface.

+As such, application- and protocol-specific signaling channels are suboptimal.

 ## Abuse and Constraints

 It is important that not every flow be prioritized; otherwise, the